BEACON: JWST NIRCam Pure-parallel Imaging Survey. III. Constraints on the UV LF and the Clustering of z~7-14 Galaxies: High Redshift Candidate Selection

 Finally, in Fig.~\ref{fig:SEDs}, we show examples of the recovered sources, displaying the best-fit \texttt{EAZY} SED model, along with the observed flux in each band and the predicted flux from the model SED.

 We recover a $z_\mathrm{phot}=13.69^{+ -0.03}_{-0.32}$ F150W-dropout source, \texttt{beacon\_1420+5253\_4770} \citep[see][for a discussion of its physical properties]{zhangBEACONJWSTNIRCam2026}.
-This source was also independently recovered by \citet{weibelExploringCosmicDawn2025} (their ID 89475) with a similar photometric redshift.
+This source was also independently recovered by \citet{weibelExploringCosmicDawn2026} (their ID 89475) with a similar photometric redshift.
 With a UV magnitude of $M_\mathrm{UV}=-21.19^{+0.08}_{-0.09} \text{\,mag}$, it is one of the brightest candidates detected at $z>13$ to date.
 This source was found in the \texttt{beacon\_1420+5253} field, which is located within the EGS legacy field.
 There is a strong break located between the F150W and F182M band, where we detect the source with S/N=7.8, thus indicating a high photometric redshift \citep{zhangBEACONJWSTNIRCam2026}.
 However, as noted by \citet{donnanSpectroscopicConfirmationLarge2026}, this source was not detected in overlapping CEERS (GO-1345, PI: S. Finkelstein; \citealp[]{finkelsteinCosmicEvolutionEarly2025}).
-We also verify it is not detected in SAPPHIRES imaging (GO-6434, PI: E. Egami; \citealp[]{sunSlitlessArealPureParallel2025}).
-While the nature of the candidate remains to be determined, it is unlikely to be a galaxy, and we therefore exclude it from the sample used in this study.
+We also verify that it is not detected in SAPPHIRES imaging (GO-6434, PI: E. Egami; \citealp[]{sunSlitlessArealPureParallel2025}).
+The transient nature of this source will be discussed by Toshikage et al. (in prep), and we exclude it from the sample used in this study.
 A full estimate of the expected rate of these transients and its impact on purity of high-redshift selections is beyond the scope of this work, but will be an important consideration for future pure-parallel surveys \citep[see also,][]{DeCoursey2025}.